 The durability of Brooks' outsole rubber may not meet the standard of other brands.
 I have observed that the forefoot rubber and the midsole foam beneath the ball of the foot tend to wear out faster than usual.
 If you tend to be tough on outsoles, you may find the durability of the Ghost Max's outsole to be underwhelming.

-Brooks Ghost Max heel
+Brooks Ghost Max Summary

 The Ghost Max by Brooks could have been named the Ghost 16, considering its numerous upgrades over the Ghost 15.
 This new version boasts enhanced cushioning, a softer feel, improved efficiency, and greater energy return.
 Additionally, the reduced 12 mm drop is not something I find myself yearning for.